 Background to the Accumulation Net Benefit Model, which is used by the Compare my super tool

 The Compare my super tool, prepared by SuperRatings, calculates the variance in earnings and fees between funds.
 The sample set includes the CareSuper Balanced option and the main balanced options of funds that have comparable options which are actively tracked by SuperRatings, with a 3, 5, 7, 10 and 15 year performance history, including superannuation investment products that are open and those that are closed to new members but continue to hold assets.

 - The model uses the main balanced investment option (being the balanced investment option with the highest level of assets) offered by each product provider in the sample set and CareSuper’s Balanced option.

-- The model uses return and fee data that is submitted by funds to SuperRatings, made publicly available by funds or contained within formal fund disclosures as at 30 June each year.
+- The model uses return and fee data that is submitted by funds to SuperRatings, made publicly available by funds or contained within formal fund disclosures.

 - Using the starting account balance and salary, the contributions (based on the Superannuation Guarantee rate schedule), earnings and fees are calculated using 30 June data each year to derive the closing account balance at the end of each year.

 - The closing account balance for the previous year is then used to calculate earnings and fees on the account in the following years with the process being repeated for each year of the comparison.